 We welcome courses on topics from any field: history, literature, science, philosophy, religion, current national & world events, politics, or other subjects you may suggest.
 All you need to keep in mind is that you are teaching your subject for non-specialists.

 Please contact our office if you would like to discuss your ideas before submitting a proposal.

 Courses typically consist of a minimum of 12 contact hours, and normally meet for 2 hours once a week for 6 weeks.
 Please suggest other formats such as a shorter class if it would suit your schedule better.
 Courses are usually taught at the Liberal Arts Studies/Lifelong Learning space in the Brookstown Mill complex in downtown Winston-Salem.
-We conduct classes during the daytime hours from 10 a.m. to 5 p.m. and evenings at 6 p.m.
+We conduct most of our classes during the daytime hours from 10 a.m. to 5 p.m. but we do offer the occasional evening class beginning at 6 p.m.

 Please note: .
 Online classes are typically for 90 minutes due zoom fatigue.
 Contact us if you wish to discuss this current teaching format.